fshipy/anime.ai/README.md

 # Anime.ai
-a deep learning model to recognize anime characters
+a deep learning models to work with anime characters (recognition and generation)

 # Classification Dataset